puneet-ekline/ekline-kubernetes-website/content/en/docs/contribute/style/style-guide.md

 Aggregated APIs are subordinate API servers. | Aggregated APIs are subordinate APIServers.
 {{< /table >}}

-### Use normal style for string and integer field values
+### Use standard style for string and integer field values

-For field values of type string or integer, use normal style without quotation marks.
+For field values of type string or integer, use common style without quotation marks.

-{{< table caption = "Do and Don't - Use normal style for string and integer field values" >}}
+{{< table caption = "Do and Don't - Use standard style for string and integer field values" >}}
 Do | Don't
 :--| :-----
 Set the value of `imagePullPolicy` to Always. | Set the value of `imagePullPolicy` to "Always".